 Balance Sheet is an important part of financial statements that indicates the financial position of an entity at any given point of time.
-A balance sheet of an entity gives detailed information of it that can be used to know the financial stability and position of such an entity.
-The balance sheet constitutes the reported version of the accounting equation i.e., where assets equate with liabilities plus equities.
-Investors and creditors normally take help from the balance sheet before investing in an entity.
+Company balance sheet format India gives a detailed information of it that can be used to know the financial stability and position of such an entity.
+The balance sheet new format constitutes the reported version of the accounting equation i.e., where assets equate with liabilities plus equities.
+Investors and creditors normally take help from the latest balance sheet before investing in an entity.

 Balance sheet analysis can disclose a lot of information about an entity's position.
 Importance of balance sheet is listed down below:

 As per the Companies Act 2013, every company is required to make their balance sheet indian format in Vertical format which has Equities, liabilities above and assets in the bottom.
 Here is the new format of balance sheet which includes balance sheet headers, balance sheet headings, new balance sheet format 2022 which is horizontal balance sheet format.

 Non companies can follow the old T shape format of Balance sheet which is balance sheet India format as well.

 |Current Assets||Cash||Cash is a part of the current asset and is the most liquid form of these assets.|